hacker64/txttst01/README.md

 Demonstrate how to look for a text (.txt) file, read the file and then update it.

-This readme was customized, twice!
+This readme was customized, twice, and three times!

 syscall APIs used:
 - dir: get the directory information for the file(s).
 This returns an empty ("") string.
 The "*" and "?" wildcards are allowed.